 7. Take a trip through the House of Mirrors

 Two Melbourne artists have created a modern House of Mirrors on a grand scale that will delight and disorient in equal measure.
-No doorway, corridor or wall can be trusted in this immersive Melbourne Festival installation, constructed using 15 tonnes of mirrored glass.
+No doorway, corridor or wall can be trusted in this immersive installation, constructed using 15 tonnes of mirrored glass.
 Whether for fun or personal reflection, a visit is $10 well spent.
+Find it in the forecourt of Arts Centre Melbourne.

 8. Beer paddle at Hophaus